tomathosauce/paradox.js/README.md

 ***

-There are some links below and some documentation in `/documents` in case you want to contribute
+There are some links below, and some documentation written by Randy Beck in `/documents` in case you want to contribute:

 + https://www.prestwoodboards.com/ASPSuite/kb/document_view.asp?qid=100060
 + https://sourcedaddy.com/ms-access/understanding-field-data-types.html